 We can place the Berkshire as an entry level diesel pusher.
 There are more, and much more expensive diesel pushers but the differences are not as big as the step up from the “gassers”.
 Engines get more powerful, transmissions more capable, and systems and decor in “the house” become more luxurious but the basic design remains the same.
 Until you get to the truly rarefied world of the really high end units made by names like Prevost and it’s authorized up-fitters which build multi million dollar coaches on chassis designed to do millions of miles as buses and touring cars.

-As alluded to, we look at these units as two separate pieces together.
+We look at these units as two separate pieces together.
 First is the Chassis.
 In most cases, as in this one, it is manufactured by FCCC, The Freightliner Custom Chassis Corporation, a member of the Daimler family of companies and a very close cousin of the Freightliner Commercial Truck division.
 It delivers a driving chassis complete with it’s dedicated electrical system, tank, steering and instruments to the RV manufacturer, in this case Forest River, who manufactures “the House”.
 If you need preventive maintenance or have problems with the chassis you call Freightliner, for the house you call Forest River or the manufacturer of individual components as directed by them.

 Our chassis has a Cummins ISB340 6.7 liter diesel, coupled with the Allison 2500 Transmission.
 Two air pumps provide pressurized air for the suspension and the braking system.
 There’s a 100 gallon fuel tank.

 More specs including details of the up-fitting of the chassis and construction of the house are described in the manufacturer’s literature: